sohoffice/slick-postgis-demo/README.md

 The test runs on JDK 1.8, scala 2.12.2.
 Using postgresql 10 + PostGis 2.4.

 ## Preparation

 We need to have a postgresql database with postgis installed.

 Install vagrant and use `vagrant up` to provision a testing postgresql.

+The test postgresql runs on host 168.95.56.98.
+Use the below credential to manage.

+- username: `postgres`
+- password: `postgres`

+If you need SSH access, use the below

+- username: `vagrant`
+- password: `vagrant`
+- Or simply run `vagrant ssh` from command line.

 Manually prepare the database by creating a new user and database.